TylerYep/wolfbot/README.md

 ## November 2018
-Started the basic framework for the Minion.
+Started the basic framework for the Minion character.
 Currently working on other projects, so I will return to this project later.

 ## October 2018